Common Running Injuries You Need to be Careful

 Achilles Tendinitis

 Achilles tendinitis is a common running injury characterized by the inflammation of the Achilles tendon, which is the band of tissue that connects the calf muscles at the back of the lower leg to the heel bone.
 This condition often occurs due to overuse, improper footwear, or poor running technique, leading to discomfort and pain in the back of the leg above the heel.
+It causes pain and stiffness in the heel, especially in the morning.

 Causes